-The advent of commercial flight was viewed by the world as something miraculous, romantic, mysterious and exciting.
+The advent of the commercial flight was viewed by the world as something miraculous, romantic, mysterious and exciting.

 It was something everyone aspired to, despite its astronomical cost.

-Flight represented the ultimate expression of freedom.
+The flight represented the ultimate expression of freedom.
 In the early days it was also the ultimate expression of luxury and affluence.

-Being able to take to the skies while the masses had to rely on cramped, slow moving cruise liners to explore the world was something everyone aspired to.
+Being able to take to the skies while the masses had to rely on cramped, slow-moving cruise liners to explore the world was something everyone aspired to.

-Planes boasted waiter service, three course meals and – on sleeper services – full beds for passengers to sleep in.
+Planes boasted waiter service, three-course meals and – on sleeper services – full beds for passengers to sleep in.

-The Golden Age of Flight and the post war years were as much about excess as it was about revolutionising mass conveyance.
+The Golden Age of Flight and the post-war years were as much about excess as it was about revolutionising mass conveyance.